-We recognize that the requirements in the preceding section are not implemented today.
+The requirements in the preceding section are not implemented today.
 For example, most EAP implementations use a user identifier which is passed to them from some other local system.
 This identifier is treated as an opaque blob, and is placed as-is into the EAP Identity field.
 Any subsequent system which receives that identifier is assumed to be able to understand and process it.